About "All conversions"

 - In the new AdWords experience, click any of the links in the page menu on the left (Campaigns, for example) and look for the “All conv.” column.

 If you can’t find the “All conv.” column, it might not be showing in your report by default.
 Learn how to add columns to a report.

 To get the full benefit of “All conversions,” record enough conversions in your account to gain meaningful business insights.
 For example, cross-device, cross-browser, and store visit conversions may not be included in “All conversions” when there’s insufficient conversion data.

 How it works

-“All conversions” includes the data in your “Conversions” column, conversion actions you’ve chosen not to include in your “Conversions” column, and cross-device conversions, store visits, certain phone calls, and more.
+“All conversions” includes the data in your “Conversions” column, conversion actions you’ve chosen not to include in your “Conversions” column, and Display cross-device conversions, store visits, certain phone calls, and more.
 These additional conversions can give you a more accurate understanding of how users interact with your business, and this helps you better calculate the effectiveness of your advertising.

 In order to measure cross-device conversion statistics, part of "All conversions," we use aggregated and anonymized data from users who have previously signed into Google services.
 This allows us to provide advertisers with highly accurate and granular reporting on cross-device behavior without compromising user privacy.

 We only show cross-device conversions when there’s enough data to make a highly accurate calculation.
 To report this data, we must have at least 95% confidence that the calculation is within 10% of the actual value.
 The calculation is then run through our quality systems, such as our conversion spam filter, before appearing in reports.

 Because of this, not every advertiser will see cross-device data in their account.
 In cases where we can’t confidently make a calculation, we will show no cross-device conversions.